vasumahesh1/scaledjs/README.md

 	min : 75
 });

-// Define How the Map will look by specifying the Starting Condition of the map generator.AddStartingCondition({
+// Define How the Map will look by specifying the
+// Starting Condition of the map generator.AddStartingCondition({
-	layerKey: 'layer_hill',
+	terrainKey: 'layer_hill',
 	minCount: 1,
-	optionalPercent: 15
+	optionalPercent: 5
 });

 generator.AddStartingCondition({
+	terrainKey: 'layer_water',
+	minCount: 2,
+	optionalPercent: 25
+});

+generator.AddStartingCondition({
-	layerKey: 'layer_plain',
+	terrainKey: 'layer_plain',
 	minCount: 1,
-	optionalPercent: 65
+	optionalPercent: 35
 });

+// Define Validation Rules
+// So that the Generator will only generate a Map that
+// meets the Rules you have given generator.AddValidationRule({
+	terrainKey : 'layer_water',
+	minPercent : 5
+});

+generator.AddValidationRule({
+	terrainKey : 'layer_hill',
+	maxPercent : 15
+});

 // Final Command to Run and Execute the Map Generation generator.GenerateMap();
+var map = generator.GetMapValues(); // 2D Array of the entered size

 generator.RenderMapValues('map-container');
 ```